Guidebooks: Practicalities and formalities

 One third of the EdGlo programme (35 ECTS credits) involves acquiring research tools, conducting research and writing a Master’s thesis in a collaborative and multicultural research environment.
 Here you can see the list of the completed Master's Theses (updated 8.6.2016).
 For more information on theses and graduation processes (templates, forms and deadlines etc.), please refer to Theses and Graduation.

 The EdGlo students are required to carry out an internship period of at least 1½ months (or complete minimum of 80 hours of project work).
 The internship offers the possibility to develop professional competencies in a variety of different settings such as intergovernmental agencies, non-governmental organisations and educational institutions.
-Please, read more about the internship process.
+You can find the course description in WebOodi.
 You can also take a look at the previous EdGlo internships (updated 27.10.2014).